-During 2020-21 the College transacted generically with Sandwell Metropolitan Borough Council (SMBC) which has a representative on the Board of Governors.
+During 2021-22 the College transacted generically with Sandwell Metropolitan Borough Council (SMBC) which has a representative on the Board of Governors.
 There are a number of transactions between Sandwell College and Sandwell council which form the normal course of business, including business rates, payments in respect of learners with additional needs and property related costs.
 These costs are included in the financial statements as required.

-During 2020-21 the College transacted generically with the Labour Party's national organisation.
-The College rented a part of Terry Duffy House from the national Labour Party with a cost of £54,898.50 during the year.
-At 31 July £394.11 was owed to the Labour Party by the College.
-A member of the Board of Governors is a councillor and member of the Labour Party.
+During 2021-22 the College transacted generically with the Labour Party's national organisation.
+The College rented a part of Terry Duffy House from the national Labour Party with a cost of £64,398 during the year.
+At 31 July £Nil was owed to the Labour Party by the College.
+A former member of the Board of Governors is a councillor and member of the Labour Party (resigned 17 October 2021).
 It is not felt that this constitutes a related party but this information is included for reasons of transparency.

-The total expenses paid to or on behalf of the Governors during the year was £0; 0 governors (2019/20: £0; 0 governor).
+The total expenses paid to or on behalf of the Governors during the year was £0; 0 governors (2020/21: £0; 0 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governors meetings and charity events in their official capacity.
-No Governor has received any remuneration or waived payments from the College during the year (2019/20: None).
+No Governor has received any remuneration or waived payments from the College during the year (2020/21: None).

-23 Amounts disbursed as agent
+22 Amounts disbursed as agent

-Bursary Funds 2021 £'000 2020 £'000 Balance as at 1 August 16 18 bursary grants Other Funding bodies grants Interest earned 401 1,333 - - 252 1,101 - 1 1,734 1,354 Disbursed to students Administration costs (1,306) (69) (906) (47) Balance unspent as at 31 July (included in creditors) 359 401
+Bursary Funds 2022 £'000 2021 £'000 Balance as at 1 August 16 18 bursary grants 359 1,620 401 1,333 1,979 1,734 Disbursed to students Administration costs (1,683) (71) (1,306) (69) Balance unspent as at 31 July (included in creditors) 225 359